 OVERTIME took place on Alpe di Villandro/Villanderer Alm, in Alto Adige/Südtirol, a fitting location to address the meaning of shifting boundaries: the territory abounds with geological, cultural, socio-historical and linguistic boundaries.
 Moving a boundary throughout the night of May 25 proved to be a collective effort in tackling sociocratic decision-making, fatigue and pouring rain.

 School of Verticality brought together a group of participants from diverse backgrounds (academics, local experts, cultural producers, land owners and land users).
 This temporary companionship constituted a moving platform to exchange forms of knowing related to land.
 Together with Sophie Krier, guest researcher and activist Stéphane Verlet-Bottéro activated this ‘mobile assembly’: a group that gathers for a given moment in a joint effort to fulfill a task.

 The happening was preceded by OVERTIME PAPERS, a critical reader in four parts that puts Kaprow’s work in dialogue with the local context.
 Gathering photographs, interviews and text excerpts, OVERTIME PAPERS addressed notions of deep time (geological boundaries), shared time (common boundaries), political time (national boundaries) and ancestral time (transcending boundaries).

+Initially developed in the context of a research residency with cultural association Lungomare, Bolzano.
+Hosted by Mair in Plun Hütte.
 Images by Jörg Oschmann, courtesy Lungomare.
 Text & OVERTIME PAPERS co-edited with Stéphane Verlet-Bottéro.
 Graphic design by Inedition